Red, White, and Blue Patriotic Tablescape

 I’ve traveled the world playing and coaching soccer, and whenever I have been in other countries, I almost always choke up when our national anthem is played.
 I have been able to observe how other people in various countries sing their national anthem at the top of their lungs with as much pride for their country as I have for mine.
 It’s such a beautiful thing!

 I’m that person who will always sing it when it’s appropriate and my kids look at me weird and probably wish I’d just stand there with my hand on my heart.
 I am a stickler for putting the hand on the heart, hat off, and taking that time to show the respect to our flag and our country and the thousands of people who have sacrificed for our nation.
 I love my country and am grateful for the freedoms I have here in America!

 For the center swag I used faux eucalyptus as a base.
-I just layered individual stems on top of the table runner.
+I layered individual stems on top of the table runner.
 Then I added in a mix of faux white flowers stems and faux blueberries.
-I tuck them in until it looks balanced and then nestle in the candles and wooden stars.
+I tucked them in until it looked balanced and then nestled in the candles and wooden stars.
 To finish off the middle I added in two small flags.